pourquoi-vins-bourgogne-si-chers-article-blog

 Burgundy is not the only one

-Finally, it is clear that in recent years, prices have increased in all regions of France, not just in Burgundy.
+Finally, it is clear that in recent years, prices have increased in all regions of France, and not only in Burgundy.

-Indeed, while the latter has seen larger increases than average, all winemakers in France, whether from Bordeaux, Loire, Alsace or even Languedoc-Roussillon have faced the same issues.
+Indeed, although the latter has experienced greater increases than average, all winemakers in France, whether from Bordeaux, Loire, Alsace or even Languedoc-Roussillon have faced the same issues.

-Thus, due to COVID, the war in Ukraine or various international conflicts, multiple raw materials have soared and many factories have slowed down, leading to shortages.
-This is especially true for transport (oil) or dry goods (glass, cardboard, labels, etc.) whose prices have skyrocketed.
+Thus, due to COVID, the war in Ukraine, or even various international conflicts, multiple raw materials have surged in price and many factories have operated at a slower pace, leading to shortages.
+This is particularly true for transportation (oil) and dry materials (glass, cardboard, labels, etc.) whose prices have soared.

 Conclusion

-As you will have understood, supply and demand, the land classification system, land prices, and speculation are the most important parameters to understand the sometimes completely crazy prices in the Burgundy region.
+As you will have understood, the concepts of supply and demand, the land classification system, land prices, as well as speculation are the most important parameters for understanding the sometimes completely crazy prices in the Burgundy region.

-Nevertheless, rest assured, there are still many cuvées that remain accessible in the region for those who know where to look, especially in the southern part of Burgundy (Mercurey, Mâcon, Saint-Véran etc.) or in less renowned northern appellations that nevertheless produce delicious wines, such as Fixin, Marsannay or even the Hautes-Côtes de Beaune and Hautes-Côtes de Nuits.
+Nevertheless, rest assured, there are still many cuvées available in the region for those who know where to look, especially in the southern part of Burgundy (Mercurey, Mâcon, Saint-Véran, etc.) or in appellations in the less renowned northern part, which nevertheless produce delicious wines, such as Fixin, Marsannay or even the Hautes-Côtes de Beaune and the Hautes-Côtes de Nuits.

 In any case, whether you are looking for a prestigious bottle or an excellent value for money, do not hesitate to contact La Cave Éclairée and ask for advice!